pgagnidze/ena/NOTES.md

 The design choices remain consistent with the principles discussed in the lectures and exercises, adhering to established best practices and prioritizing simplicity in the syntax of common programming languages.

-An additional feature is the transpiler option, which allows for the conversion of Ena code into Lua code.
+An additional feature is the transpiler option (for testing only, functionality is not fully developed and may be inconsistent.), which allows for the conversion of Ena code into Lua code.
 This enables users to visualize how the Ena code would appear in widely recognized programming languages.
 Additionally, the Lua code can be further transpiled into languages such as Python, Typescript, and more.